 Being a seasoned, effective communicator takes time.
-Not everyone is born with perfect communication skills.
+Not everyone is born with perfect communications skills.
 Luckily, these skills can be improved and perfected with the correct coaching and practice.

 -Being shy or innately introverted does not necessarily mean you can’t have speaking confidence.
 Both Jessica and Lung are introverted and note that being the loudest in the room, does not mean you are the best speaker.

--This is where strategic communications comes into play.
+-This is where strategic communications skills comes into play.

 -Posing questions is a way to voice your opinion without feeling like you’re putting yourself out there too much.

 -Low energy levels can make it easy for the audience to become disinterested and distracted.

 -Rambling too much can also lose the audience, pace yourself and remember to check in.

 -Use personal boosts.
 For example, Lung drinks a Coke or coffee for that energy kick.
 Jessica channels her nervous energy to the actual presentation.

 -Everything should come full circle by the end, reiterate the overall message.